 3. Teach Bicycle Safety with an Obstacle Course

 Guess Blogger Katie Heap reminds us that an important aspect of riding a bicycle safely is being able to maneuver around broken glass or bumps in the road.
 She suggests using Activity Cones to set up an outdoor obstacle course on a chalk-drawn road in your driveway for your child to ride through for practice.
 Get printables and lots of other safety tips and games in Katie’s full article: 4 Activities to Teach Summer Safety.
-(For tips on using Activity Cones to create an indoor obstacle course for cold or rainy days, see Roo Ciambriello’s post How to Make an Indoor Obstacle Course.)

 USING ACTIVITY CONES TO TEACH SKILLS & GAMES